plsdlr/tensorflowliteonpizero/README.md

 ## **4. Loading a model and testing tflite_runtime**

-tflite_runtime is build without libatomic, which makes it nessesary to preload it:
+tflite_runtime is build without libatomic, which makes it necessary to preload it. add this to your `.profile` file (and then reload it via `. ~/.profile`):

-    LD_PRELOAD=/usr/lib/arm-linux-gnueabihf/libatomic.so.1.2.0 python3
+    export LD_PRELOAD=/usr/lib/arm-linux-gnueabihf/libatomic.so.1.2.0 python3

 after this in the python interpreter: